rhasselbaum/scrappy-ddns/README.md

 ```
 The Git repo has a sample `token.list` file that you can use as a template.

-Once you have your API key and have created a list of tokens, you're about ready to deploy.
+Once you have your API key and have created a list of tokens, you're ready to deploy.

 # Deployment
 There are several ways to get the Scrappy DDNS up and running.
 From simple to complex, your options are: